wildthink/NewRules/README.md

 # NewRules - RuleBuilder

-A starter resultBuilder that supports all the flow logic, including for loops.
+A starter resultBuilder that supports all the flow logic, including ForEach.